Mathilav/sie-eng270-project-soil-assesment/README.md

 # sie-eng270-project-soil-assesment
 # Evolution of soil compaction and water content under intensive agriculture
 ## Project Description
-Describe the purpose of the program.
-The purpose of the program is to modelise the evolution of two parameters of soil quality, water content and porosity, under agrcicultural work.
-It plots modelised + observed water content and porosity over time, allowing to check it accuracy.
+The purpose of the program is to modelise the evolution of two parameters of soil quality: water content and porosity, under agrcicultural work.
+It plots modelised + observed water content and porosity over time, allowing to check its accuracy.

 ## Input files
 Describe the input files used by the program.
 (Located in "data/".)